- Applying for Jobs/Internships

 The CARL system is designed to help you access career-related links and resources useful for career exploration as well as graduate school, internship, and fellowship searches.
 Users can build a bibliography of relevant links and receive the bibliography via email through CARL.

-This database offers information on companies around the world; it enables you to specify variables such as company location, company size, industry, company type, people, financial data and specialty criteria.
+This database offers information on organizations around the world; it enables you to specify variables such as company location, company size, industry, company type, people, financial data, and specialty criteria.